by Freddy J. Nager, Founder of Atomic Tango + Twitter Critic (Twittic?)…

 Follow and Thou Shalt be Followed…

-Mediacrates rises to his feet like Charlton Heston at an NRA production of The Ten Commandments.
+Mediacrates rises to his feet like Charlton Heston in an NRA production of The Ten Commandments.
 “Go forth and follow, you damn dirty ape!”

 “Oh, I’ve done that.
 I’m following my friends and colleagues and a few journalists I admire –”

 The guru starts beating me with his iPhone’s lightsaber app, then dunks my head into a virtual koi pond.
 “No, no, no, no, no!
-Stop obsessing over this value thing of yours!
+Stop obsessing over this ‘value’ nonsense!
 If you want followers, you must follow everyone you encounter — and then some!
 First, obviously, follow everyone who follows you.
 Many will bail on you within days if you don’t follow back.
 Not following someone back on Twitter is more insulting than dissing their mothers or, worse, their preferred computer operating system.”

 Mediacrites settles down.
 “Good, you learn quickly.
 Then go out and find others to follow.
 The best are those already following thousands of people on Twitter.
 Their massive ‘following’ number tells you they’re completely indiscriminate about who they follow.
-Indeed, they might even have their accounts set on auto-follow.
 Guy Kawasaki is a great example.”

 “You mean, the former Apple marketing evangelist will follow me?

-“Please…” The guru’s eyes roll like hamsters in a runaway wheel-ball.
+“Please…” The guru’s eyes roll like loaded dice on a rubber mat.
 “What are you smoking?
 Of course he won’t follow you — his Twitter team will.
 Didn’t you notice that ‘Guy Kawasaki’ tweets 4-5 times an hour, 24/7, and that most of his tweets consist of links to other people’s articles?
 Duh, it’s not Guy.
 But if you follow him, ‘he’ follows you, and you can boast about it to all your friends who aren’t on Twitter.
 In addition, following Guy makes it easy for spammers who stalk Apple fanboys to find you.”

 “So people who claim to follow thousands of others aren’t really reading their tweets?”